tinabenita/Todo-List-Demo-SJEC/README.md

 ### Your Task 🚀
 ✅ Implement the **PUT request** in the backend.
 ✅ Use it in the frontend.
+Make sure the edit button and edit form component works properly.
 ✅ Raise a **Pull Request (PR)** or drop me a message on **LinkedIn** (link available on my GitHub profile).

 Happy coding!